websight-io/docs/docs/cms/developers/publishing/index.md

   boolean hasPublishRights(@NotNull Resource resource) throws PublishException;

   /**
    * Publishes a single resource.
-Implementation has to ensure that all the preconditions are met.
+Implementation must ensure that all the preconditions are met.
    *
-   * @param resource a resource to be published
+   * @param a resource to be published
    * @throws PublishException may be thrown if an error occurs trying to publish a resource */ void publish(@NotNull Resource resource) throws PublishException;

   /**
    * Optimized publish method for multiple resources.
-Implementation has to ensure that all the
+Implementation must ensure that all the
    * preconditions are met.
    *
    * @param resources a resource to be published